-In addition to producing movies, Dave co-hosted Real Talk, a call-in radio show similar to Loveline that originated in 2001 at the University of California at Irvine on 88.9FM KUCI, where listeners called in to discuss issues related to dating, relationships, pornography, politics, and current events.
-In 2007, Real Talk was schedule to air live on 97.1FM KLSX in Los Angeles, but CBS Radio pulled the program on the day it was supposed to air due to concerns over a perceived endorsement of pornography by the network.
+Dave co-hosted Real Talk, a radio show similar to Loveline that originated in 2001 at the University of California at Irvine (88.9FM KUCI), where listeners called in to discuss issues related to dating, relationships, pornography, politics, and current events.
+In 2007, Real Talk was schedule to air live on 97.1FM KLSX in Los Angeles, but CBS Radio cancelled the program due to concerns regarding a perceived endorsement of pornography by the network.

-Dave played an active role in advocating for performer health and safety, having consulted with health laboratories to expand STD testing and access to secure online test results for adult performers at any time.
-He is a strong proponent of federal legislation mandating condom use in the production, distribution, and retail sales of adult content; state legislation mandating monthly STD testing of adult performers to include HIV, Chlamydia, gonorrhea, syphilis, hepatitis, and herpes; raising the legal age limit to perform in adult films from 18 to 21 years; state-licensing adult entertainers; creating a .xxx top level domain to house adult related websites; and imposing a small excise tax on consumer sales of adult products and services to help fund comprehensive sex education, rape counseling/support services, child protective services, and shelters for victims of domestic abuse.
+Dave played an active role in advocating for performer health and safety, having consulted with BioCollections Worldwide to expand STI testing and access to secure online test results.
+He is a strong proponent of federal legislation mandating condom use in the production, distribution, and retail sales of adult content; state legislation mandating monthly performer testing for STIs including HIV, Chlamydia, gonorrhea, syphilis, hepatitis, and herpes; raising the legal age limit to perform in adult films from 18 to 21 years; state-licensing adult entertainers; creating a .xxx top level domain to house adult related websites; and imposing a small excise tax on consumer sales of adult products and services to help fund comprehensive sex education, rape counseling/support services, child protective services, and shelters for victims of domestic abuse.

-Dave has consulted for the Los Angeles County Health Department, The California Division of Occupational Safety and Health (CAL-OSHA), The National Institute for Occupational Safety and Health (NIOSH), AIDS Healthcare Foundation, and several wall street investment banks.
-He has also given several speeches and lectures regarding adult entertainment at Indiana University, The University of California at Los Angeles (UCLA), Emory University, and several other respected academic and policy institutions.
+Dave has consulted for the Los Angeles County Health Department, The California Division of Occupational Safety and Health (CAL-OSHA), The Centers for Disease Control and Prevention (CDC), The National Institute for Occupational Safety and Health (NIOSH), AIDS Healthcare Foundation (AHF), and several wall street investment banks.
+He also has given speeches and lectures regarding adult entertainment at Indiana University, The University of California at Los Angeles (UCLA), Emory University, and several other respected academic and policy institutions.

 Dave holds a bachelors degree in finance from the Eli Broad College of Business at Michigan State University, a masters degree in information management from the W.P.
-Carey School of Business at Arizona State Univeristy, and he was recently accepted into doctoral programs, with full scholarship, at Indiana University (Bloomington) and Concordia University (Montreal) to research sexual decision making and evolutionary psychology.
+Carey School of Business at Arizona State Univeristy, and he was accepted, with full scholarship, into doctoral programs at Indiana University (Bloomington) and Concordia University (Montreal) to research sexual decision making and evolutionary psychology.
 He was also accepted into the graduate program in public health at UCLA.
-However, as of this time, he has decided to put further education on hold.

-Dave recently completed a documentary that examines the social, psychological and economic impacts of performing in adult films.
-He also wrote a book about the social economics of sex, love, and dating.
+, a political and public health documentary that examines the social, psychological and economic impacts of performing in adult films.
+He is also the author of Obscene Thoughts: A Pornographer's Perspective on Sex, Love, and Dating,